 The Company maintains a website, www.canasil.com, with detailed corporate information and information covering its mineral exploration projects and operations.
 During the quarter the Company exhibited at the Vancouver Resource Investment Conference and Vancouver Mineral Exploration Roundup in January 2007, at the Prospectors and Developers Association Conference in Toronto in March 2007, and at the Calgary Resource Investment Conferences in April 2007.
-The Company also exhibited at the Vancouver Gold, PGM and Diamond Investment Conference in June 2007.
+The Company also exhibited at the Vancouver Gold, PGM and Diamond Investment Conference in June 2007, and the GCFF Conference in Markham, Ontario, and Toronto Resource Investment Conference, both in October 2007.
 The Company has investor relations contracts with Kerr Consulting in Vancouver, Garth McTavish in Calgary, Alberta, and Pro-Edge Investor Relations Consultants in Toronto.